SumiSastri/nodeJs-and-server-side-javascript/README.md

 #### What is nodemon?

-Nodemon hot loads the back end server so you do not need to run commands such as `node src/backend/app.js` (used in this project).
-Check in your package-JSON for the install and read documentation [https://github.com/remy/nodemon] which helps bug fixing if you encounter challenges hot-loading.
+Nodemon hot loads the back end server so you do not need to run commands such as `node src/backend/app.js` Check in your package-JSON for the install and read documentation [https://github.com/remy/nodemon] which helps bug fixing if you encounter challenges hot-loading.

 #### Backend package managers - Node vs. Yarn